 Imagine holding a feather in one hand and a small stone in the other.
 The stone feels heavier, doesn't it?
-That's because even though they might be about the same size, the stone packs more 'stuff' into that space.
+In practice, that's because even though they might be about the same size, the stone packs more 'stuff' into that space.
 This 'stuff' is what we call mass, and the amount of space it occupies is volume.
 Density is the way we compare these two properties, giving us a measure of how compact something is.

 Main Subheading